callicles/callicles.github.io/_posts/2016-03-17-parallele-prefix-and-pizzas.md

 ### The Pizza Story

 Giovani is a rising Italian Chef.
 As a marketing move, he decides to participate in a pizza competition.
-The competition is a bit special: you have to make the best pizza of them all, and you also have to make pizzas that respresent all the steps of the cooking process.
-In other words, for a simple Margharita made with dough, tomato and mozarella cheese, he has to make 3 pizzas:
+The competition is a bit special: you have to make the best pizza of them all, and you also have to make pizzas that represent all the steps of the cooking process.
+In other words, for a simple Margarita made with dough, tomato and mozzarella cheese, he has to make 3 pizzas:

 * **Pizza 1:** Dough
 * **Pizza 2:** Dough + tomato
-* **Magharita:** Dough + tomato + mozarella
+* **Margarita:** Dough + tomato + mozzarella

 And, of course, he has to make it as quickly as possible.